eformat/openshift-sonarqube/README.md

-# Nexus for OpenShift Enterprise 3
+# Sonarqube for OpenShift Enterprise 3

-This is instant nexus application for OpenShift Enterprise 3.
+This is instant sonarqube application for OpenShift Enterprise 3.

 ```
 oc new-project sonarqube --display-name="Sonarqube" --description="Sonarqube"